For weekend locals

 Indoor optionMabel

 We’ve spent months eating, drinking, and exploring Beaumaris to put this guide together.
 The suburb is 4.50-5.50 for a flat white, $28-45 for dinner, and genuinely better than most people give it credit for.
 Vera’s is the one everyone knows.
 Nina Works is the one they should know.
-Beaumaris has one of melbourne’s best examples of mid-century modern architecture.
+Beaumaris has a popular option in examples of mid-century modern architecture.

 1. Northern Union — 196 Creek Crescent, Beaumaris VIC 3191